 In the 2021 Canadian census, 466,500 Canadian citizens identified as having Norwegian ancestry.

-The 2021 Norwegian parliamentary election saw a big win for the left-wing opposition in an election fought on climate change, inequality, and oil; Labour leader Jonas Gahr Støre was sworn in as prime minister.
+In the 2021 Norwegian parliamentary election, the left-wing opposition won, and Labour leader Jonas Gahr Støre was sworn in as prime minister.

 Foreign Policy magazine ranks Norway last in its Failed States Index for 2023, judging Norway to be the world's most well-functioning and stable country.

-In 2023, Magnus Carlsen's reign as world chess champion ended.
+In 2023, Magnus Carlsen's reign as world chess champion came to an end.

-In 2023, the total fertility rate (TFR) in Norway was estimated at 1.40 children born per woman, below the replacement rate of 2.1.
+In 2023, the total fertility rate (TFR) in Norway was estimated at 1.40 children born per woman, which is below the replacement rate.

-In 2023, tuition fees for all students from outside EU/EEA and Switzerland was implemented in Norway for higher education.
+In 2023, tuition fees for all students from outside EU/EEA and Switzerland was implemented in Norway.

-In 2024, Norway was ranked 21st in the Global Innovation Index and has produced fourteen Nobel laureates across various disciplines.
+In 2024, Norway was ranked 21st in the Global Innovation Index.
+Additionally, the country has produced fourteen Nobel laureates across various disciplines.

-In 2024, Reporters Without Borders ranked Norway in first place out of 180 countries in its World Press Freedom Index.
+In 2024, Reporters Without Borders ranked Norway in first place out of 180 countries in the World Press Freedom Index.

-In 2024, about 61.7% of Norwegians were members of the Church of Norway.
-In the same year, approximately 50.4% of all newborns were baptised and about 47.6% of all 15-year-olds were confirmed in the church.
+In 2024, about 61.7% of Norwegians were members of the Church of Norway, with approximately 50.4% of all newborns being baptised and about 47.6% of all 15-year-olds being confirmed in the church.

-In 2024, the Environmental Performance Index from Yale University, Columbia University, and the World Economic Forum ranked Norway in seventh place.
+The 2024 Environmental Performance Index from Yale University, Columbia University and the World Economic Forum put Norway in seventh place.

 As of February 2025, Norway has an unemployment rate of 3.9%, with 69.7% of the population aged 15–74 employed.

-According to a report by Dagens Næringsliv, the country would like to ban sales of gasoline and diesel powered vehicles as early as 2025.
+According to a report by Dagens Næringsliv in June 2016, Norway would like to ban sales of gasoline and diesel powered vehicles as early as 2025.

 In 2025, Norway ranked seventh on the World Happiness Report.